Vaishnav-Kanhirathingal/PassMark/README.md

 Themed app icons chane colors based on the theme selected in the system.
 This is a system-wide functionality but adding support for this is optional.
 While some apps skip out on this, Passmark has this baked in.

+## Unthemed icon

+this is the normal icon which will be displayed on devices with themed icon disabled

+[normal icon]

+## Themed icon

+These are the themed icons which will appear on devices with themed icon enabled.

 [list of icons in different themes]

 > Themed app icon sampled